 This is a great way to warm up the body, improve flexibility, and reduce pain.

-This section lasts 10 minutes and could be a nice short routine in itself.
+This section lasts 10 minutes and could serve as a short routine in itself.

-These yoga poses are done while holding on to the back of the chair.
+These yoga poses are performed while holding onto the back of the chair.

 If your older adult isn’t strong or balanced enough to do this section safely, it might be safer to skip it.